TA-Softies/ta-wiki/Technical Guides/misc/reimaging-guide.md

 The exact key depends on the motherboard manufacturer.
 Common keys are F12 (Dell/Lenovo), F11 (HP), or ESC (ASUS).

 2. **Select Clonezilla USB**
-   - From the boot menu, select the USB drive (may be labeled as "USB HDD" or show the drive manufacturer)
+   - From the boot menu, select the USB drive (may be labeled as "SanDisk" or show the drive manufacturer)
    - Press **Enter** to boot

 3. **Clonezilla Boot Options**
-   - When Clonezilla loads, select the default option: **Clonezilla live (Default settings)**
+   - When Clonezilla loads, select the default option: **Clonezilla live (VGA 800x600)**
    - Press **Enter**

 <!-- TODO: Add image of Clonezilla boot screen -->